ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-01-17-my-first-program.md

 games](/projects/2021/08/15/abyss/) and [incorporating
 play](/life/2021/09/21/build-earn-play/) into my craft.

-Read on if you wish to see how I tried to resurrect the project, pick apart my code, and see all the fun tidbits that I inserted there!
+Read on as I talk about my attempts to resurrect the project, pick apart my code, and see all the fun tidbits that I inserted here and there!

 ## Resurrecting an old project

 During my sabbatical last year, I managed to find the source code of my first project.
-It was hidden in my closet, stored in a 2-GB USB storage device.
-I booted it up, and all my files are there (even the write-up!):
+It was hidden in my closet, stored in a 2GB USB storage device.
+I booted it up, and all my files are there:

 <!-- show directory screenshot -->